domainsofapp/domainsofapp.github.io/README.md

-# README for code repository: domainsofapp.github.io
+# README for Code Repository "domainsofapp.github.io"

 This code repository hosts the data for my personal experimental Internet filter blog: Domains of Applicability.
+The website is primarily targeted for my own personal access, use, and reference across multiple Internet-connected devices and machines.

 Domains of Applicability can be found at the following URL: